Koenkk/zigbee2mqtt.io/docs/devices/KCTW1Z.md

 ---
-title: "TuYa KCTW1Z control via MQTT"
+title: "Tuya KCTW1Z control via MQTT"
-description: "Integrate your TuYa KCTW1Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya KCTW1Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-08-01T15:06:58
 pageClass: device-page
 ---